 - Install the WhatsApp .apk on your tablet.

 - Enter the app and follow the instructions.
 When it asks for a number to authorize the application, enter in your new number.
 While it won’t authenticate automatically, you will receive a text message with a code that you can use to authorize the app.

 - Once authorized, set-up your WhatsApp account as per normal.

 - Voila!
 WhatsApp on your tablet!

-Like I said above, this will install WhatsApp as a BRAND NEW account on your tablet (your friends will obviously need to know your new SIM card number too).
-If you are only looking to transfer a WhatsApp account from your current device to your tablet, just use your normal telephone number in step number 6.
+As I said above, this will install WhatsApp as a brand new account on your tablet (your friends will obviously need to know your new SIM card number too).
+If you are only looking to transfer a WhatsApp account from your current device to your tablet, just use your normal phone number.
 The authorization will follow the same steps, but your account will be transferred over and it won't be active on your smartphone anymore.
-If you want to bring over your chat history, check out our previous article on how to do that.
+If you want to transfer your WhatsApp chat history, we've got you covered on that front too.

 Here are some more WhatsApp how-to's you've got to try: